rust-lang/rustup/README.md

 Binaries for other platforms are not yet available.
 Follow the instructions below for installing from source.

+<a name="vs2015">\*1)</a> MSVC builds of `multirust-rs` additionally require an [installation of Visual Studio 2015](https://www.visualstudio.com/downloads).
+Make sure to check the "C++ tools" option.
+No additional software installation is necessary for basic use of the GNU build.

 ### Installing from source